HarlemSquirrel/url-checker/README.md

 # URL Checker

 A Ruby CLI for checking a list of URLs from a CSV file.
 Checkout the [RubGems page](https://rubygems.org/gems/url-checker).

+## Requirements

+- >= Ruby 2.4.0
+- Internet connection

 ## Getting started